atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 * ``<height>``: the station height (optional)
 * ``<file_name>``: the file name containing the original data
 * ``<file_pattern>``: `the pattern describing the data file structure <#predictand-file-structure>`_
-* ``<start>``: the start of the timeseries DD/MM/YYYY
+* ``<start>``: the start of the time series DD/MM/YYYY
-* ``<end>``: the end of the timeseries DD/MM/YYYY
+* ``<end>``: the end of the time series DD/MM/YYYY

 Predictand file structure
 -------------------------

-It was chosen not to force users to transform their data into a specific format, but to let them describe the structure of the files.
-This must be done using files describing the structure of the original timeseries.
+It was chosen not to force users to transform their data into a specific format but to let them describe the structure of the files.
+It must be done using files describing the structure of the original time series.
 The structure file defines how to read data files and is described in text files.
 However, a restriction is imposed: a data file must contain only one time series (single station), or structure files must be defined to read a specific column.

 Files can be structured (``<structure_type>``) in two common types:

 * Delimited by tabs (``tabsdelimited``)
 * With constant line width (``constantwidth``)

-An option (``<parsetime>``) allows to read the date/time entries, or ignore them.
+An option (``<parsetime>``) allows reading the date/time entries or ignore them.
 Reading this information allows an automatic check of the correct consistency of the dates between what the software thinks it is reading and what it is actually reading.
 It is therefore recommended to enable this option (``<parse_time>1</parse_time>``).

 Several files are installed with AtmoSwing and can be found in the 'data/ascii_file_patterns' directory, or `online in the repository <https://github.com/atmoswing/atmoswing/tree/master/data/ascii_file_patterns>`_.

 Example of the type 'delimited by tabs'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This type defines structured files in a very simple way, eventually with date entries (year, month, day) and data separated by tabs (see example below).
-The files contain exactly 2 header lines:
+This type straightforwardly defines structured files, eventually with date entries (year, month, day) and data separated by tabs (see example below).
+The files contain exactly two header lines:

 .. code-block:: text